Definitions and Examples of certainty, confidence

 The state of being completely confident or sure about something.

-A feeling of self-assurance arising from one's abilities, qualities, or judgment.
+A feeling of self-assurance arising from one's appreciation of one's abilities or qualities.

 Key Differences: certainty vs confidence